 This recipe is inspired by Julia Child’s The Way to Cook Cookbook.
 I make her dough recipe and let my guests create their own pizzas.
-My favorite toppings are fresh spinach, kalamata olives, Roma tomatoes, purple onion, feta cheese, provolone cheese, Parmesan cheese, and mozzarella!
+My favorite toppings are fresh spinach, kalamata olives, roma tomatoes, purple onion, feta cheese, provolone cheese, Parmesan cheese, and mozzarella!
 YUM!
+But you can make your own combo!

 The yeast mixture